16.1. The Vector Properties Dialog

 QGIS provides the ability to perform an action based on the attributes of a feature.
 This can be used to perform any number of actions, for example, running a program with arguments built from the attributes of a feature or passing parameters to a web reporting tool.

 Actions are useful when you frequently want to run an external application or view a web page based on one or more values in your vector layer.
-They are divided into six types and can be used like this:
+They are of different types and can be used like this:

-Generic, Mac, Windows and Unix actions start an external process.
+Generic, macOS, Windows and Unix actions start an external process.

 Python actions execute a Python expression.